samplecount/methcla/README.md

 ## Building the sound engine

-Our build system is written in Haskell and you need to install at least the [Haskell platform](http://www.haskell.org/platform/) and [cabal-install 1.18](http://hackage.haskell.org/package/cabal-install) before building Methcla.
+Our build system is written in Haskell using the [Shake](https://github.com/ndmitchell/shake) library and you need to install the latest [Haskell platform](http://www.haskell.org/platform/) before building Methcla.

-In the `engine` subdirectory execute

-    ./stir update

-initially and each time the build files change.
-Also don't forget to
+First off, don't forget to

     git submodule update --init --recursive

-after you pull from Methcla's repository.
+after pulling from Methcla's repository.

-Note that for the examples bundled with methcla there's no need to call *stir* directly, that's taken care of by the respective platform specific build systems.
+Initialize the build system:

+    ./shake .update

+This step needs to be repeated each time the build script's package dependencies change.

-To build a specific target:
+To build a specific target (see below for a list of possible targets):

-    ./stir TARGET
+    ./shake TARGET

 To clean everything

-    ./stir clean
+    ./shake clean

 Use the `-j` flag for parallel builds:

-    ./stir -j4 test
+    ./shake -j4 test

+The build script automatically passes the number of core in your build machine, use `-j1` to force a sequential build.

-The `-c` flag allows to select a build configuration (*debug* is the default):
+The `-c` flag allows to select a build configuration (*release* or *debug*):

-    ./stir -c release test
+    ./shake -c release test

-Display the list of commandline options:
+Display the list of Shake command line options:

-    ./stir -h
+    ./shake -h

+All built files are put in the `build` directory.

+Here's a non-exhaustive list of targets:

+* `test`: Run the test suite; this should be first thing to do when porting to a new platform.
+* `desktop`: Build a shared library for the host operating system
+* `iphoneos`: Build a static library for iOS devices
+* `iphone-universal`: Build a static library for iOS devices and simulator
+* `android`: Build a static library for Android
+* `pnacl`: Build a static library for Pepper/PNaCl

 ## Examples

 [thADDeus](https://github.com/samplecount/methcla/tree/develop/engine/examples/thADDeus) is an example project that builds the engine for iOS and Android devices and provides a simple multitouch sine synthesizer.

-The [sampler](https://github.com/samplecount/methcla/tree/develop/engine/examples/sampler) example is a simple multitouch sampler application (it uses a streaming disk sampler for the Pro version of Methcla).
+The [sampler](https://github.com/samplecount/methcla/tree/develop/engine/examples/sampler) example is a simple multitouch sampler application.